Car accidents can cause serious injuries, such as cuts and lacerations, that may require long-term treatment and

 - Split Lacerations: This type of injury occurs when two objects hit and crush a part of the body.
 When compression occurs, the tissues and skin tear.

 - Grinding Compression: These injuries occur when an object brushes against the skin at an angle, pulling the skin and peeling it back.
 When the top layer of skin gets peeled back, the epidermis gets damaged and the underlying tissue gets crushed.

 Consequences of Lacerations

 Lacerations can lead to serious blood loss, which if not treated in time can lead to death.
 It may require a series of surgeries to restore all the damages suffered by the body in a car accident.
 Here are some of the complications that can be caused by lacerations:

 - Serious Infections that might need amputation of affected body parts

 - Damage to major muscles and tissues that may need surgical treatment

 - Scarring of tissue in and around the wound

 If you have suffered lacerations in a Chicago car accident, you may be entitled to compensation for medical bills, lost employment, and pain and suffering.
 An experienced car accident lawyer can explain your rights as a victim in detail, and help guide you through the legal process of claiming compensation.

-At Willens Injury Law Offices, our top-rated Chicago personal injury attorneys care deeply.
+At Willens & Baez, our top-rated Chicago personal injury attorneys care deeply.
 We will patiently listen to your unique circumstances and offer you top-notch legal advice.
 Call us today at (312) 957-4166 to discuss your injury claim for free.